This is the October 2, 2013 revision of the UltraViolet FAQ.

 A Web Portal is a central web site providing user access to the UltraViolet ecosystem.
 Currently there is one Web Portal, at www.uvvu.com, operated by Neustar.
-After logging into the Web Portal, users can manage their account, view their digital collection, and manage the players and services that are connected to their account.
+After logging into the Web Portal, users can manage their account, view their Library, and manage the players and services that are connected to their account.

 A Content Provider, such as a Hollywood studio, publishes content for use in UltraViolet.